Kenneth72x/Kenneth72x/README.md

 - 👋 Hi, I’m @Kenneth72x
-- 👀 I’m interested in web development and iOS programming, eventually leading up to MacOS development as well.
+- 👀 I’m interested in web development, iOS programming, eventually leading up to MacOS development.
+I like all things Apple.
 - 🌱 I’m currently learning a full stack web development with python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...